FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/security_control/permission_control.md

 ## Introduction

-Comparing with public chain with open access and free transaction or query, consortium chain are required to have access control, diversive transactions, privacy protection in business level and high stability.
+Comparing with public chain with open access and free transaction or query, consortium chain are required to have access control, diverse transactions, privacy protection in business level and high stability.
 Therefore, "permission" and "control" are strongly emphasized in the implementation of consortium chain.

 In this case, FISCO BCOS has proposed a flexible and delicate permission control mechanism based on distributed storage, which performs fundamental technological supports for its governance.
 The permission control system manages permissions on contract deployment and table create/insert/update/delete operations (read is not included), based on the access mechanism of exterior accounts (tx.origin).
 In actual operations, each account owns one and only public and private key pair.
 Private key is for signature when sending transactions.
 The receiver will verify to know which account the transaction is from through the public key, helping the management and tracing back of transaction and regulation.